XM23-Pipeline-CPU/XM23-CPU/README.md

     5. Recommendations
 4. Executing Code
 5. Emulator Features
-    1. Main Menu
+    1. The Main Menu
-    2. Methods of Execution
-    3. Debugging
+    2. The Debugger
         1. The "Continue" Statement
         2. Change PC
         3. Set New Breakpoint